-The 2015 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
-There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
+The 2016 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
+There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction (other than the construction of the infrastructure associated with the technology demonstration) has taken place at the site.
 The SD034 wells are flush mounted because of the considerable amount of vehicle activity in the area.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 22 in Appendix A of this report shows the controlled area at SD034.